-6 Other application services
+6 Other applications services

-- 6.1 The MCMC is aware that markets for applications services, including content applications services, may be highly dynamic and are often not confined to national borders. - 6.2 Therefore, the MCMC would be interested in parties' views on whether any other markets for applications services should be considered by the MCMC in this Market Definition Analysis.
+6.1 The MCMC is aware that markets for applications services, including content applications services, may be highly dynamic and are often not confined to national borders.

 Part E Interconnection services

 - 1.1 Interconnection services broadly refer to a facility or service (including the physical connection between separate networks) that is provided by one network operator to another network operator in order to facilitate the carriage of communications between end users who are connected to different networks. - 1.2 The effective provision of interconnection services is critical to the functioning of a communications network.
 To ensure cooperation between network operators, it is often necessary for regulatory intervention to govern effective interconnection between separate networks because there is a lack of commercial incentive for larger operators to interconnect with smaller operators. - 1.3 The following sections outline the relevant markets for interconnection services that are deemed necessary for the effective functioning of the Malaysian communications sector by the MCMC.